pr9000/doclang/iso-standard.md

 ## Introduction

 The proliferation of digital documents across diverse formats (PDF, HTML, Word, etc.) has created significant challenges in document processing, conversion, and understanding.
-Current approaches often result in loss of semantic information, structural relationships, or spatial context during document conversion.
+Current popular approach of format unification rely on conversion to various text-based formats with markup features such as Markdown, LaTeX, etc. This often result in loss of semantic information, structural relationships, or spatial context during such document conversion.

 DocTags addresses these challenges by providing a minimalist, unambiguous markup format that:
 - Preserves complete document structure and semantics